nytud/NYTK-NerKor/README.md

 # NYTK-NerKor
 The home repository of the NYTK-NerKor corpus, a Hungarian gold standard named entity annotated corpus containing 1 million tokens.

-:construction:  We are currently checking the morphological annotation layers, an update is expected soon. :construction:
+:construction:  We are currently checking the morphological annotation layers related to Universal Dependencies.
+An update is expected soon, see all the details [here](ud_pos_feats.md). :construction:

 ## License and usage